RMan2323/Twins-of-The-Winds/README.md

 (Please check releases for all required files.)

+**AI and SDS_Project Report and Contribution File** consists of reporting of our ideas , thoughts and contributions.

 **initial Processing.ipynb** consists of initial sorting of day, month, year into dd/mm/yyyy format.

 **evaluate_new3_prediction.csv** and **data1997_1998_prediction.csv** contain the final predictions.